LateJoiners/docs/assignment-2/lj-a2.md

 MLab makes it easy to automate backups of MongoDB database instances.

+Backups will periodically be made and saved to an external source of our choosing.

 #### Real-time Tournament Data Sourcing

 This feature will allow the application to integrate with another tournament platform to provide scores and/or tournament information.